 - Set the Cycle for Warm Water with the Longest & Most Aggressive Agitation Cycle

 - After the machine has filled and run for about 5 minutes, open the top up and add more warm water via the detergent area.
 THE KEY is finding the sweet spot to each machine.
 At some point the machine will say, “no more” and will begin to drain.
 With trial and error you will find this spot and load water JUST SHY of the overload point.
 Use a container to measure exactly how much to add and make a note.

-- After the water is added, Pause the wash cycle, for 15-30, min to allow the load to soak in the detergent and loosen up the soiling.
+- After adding water; Pause the wash cycle, for 15-30 min, allowing the load to soak in the detergent and loosen up the soiling.